CarbonChess/CarbonSite/readme.md

   - Play with a friend (or yourself) on the same device.
 - **Online**
   - Play online with someone anywhere in the world.
+- **Puzzles**
+  - Test your move-making skills on a variety of carefully-constructed puzzles.